INT Program INT-18-3

 The large number of partons in a nucleus may result in strong gluon fields leading to the phenomenon of gluon saturation, known as the Color Glass Condensate.
 This universal regime of high-energy QCD is described by non-linear evolution equations.
 The program would address the theoretical and phenomenological progress in our understanding of gluon saturation in ep, eA, along with the proton-proton (pp), proton-nucleus (pA) and nucleus-nucleus (AA) collisions.

 - How does the nuclear environment affect the distribution of quarks and gluons

 Nuclear PDFs, TMDs, and GPDs are interesting and important beyond small-x: the large-x structure of nuclei reflects important non-perturbative QCD dynamics in a cold nuclear matter environment, possibly providing essential information for our understanding of confinement.
 Cold nuclear matter can serve as a testing ground for the energy loss calculations describing propagation of energetic quarks and gluons in quark-gluon plasma (QGP) created in heavy ion collisions.

-Except for the symposium week, each day of the program will usually consist of about
+Except for week 2 and the symposium week, each day of the program will usually consist of about

 two seminars in the morning with free discussions and informal seminars in the afternoon.

 The participants are encouraged to stay for several weeks in order to facilitate